RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Users are recommended to collect kernel execution timestamps without monitoring counters, as follows:

-1. â€‹Enable timing using the *â€“timestamp on* flag, and run the application.
+1. Enable timing using the *â€“timestamp on* flag, and run the application.
 2. Rerun the application using the *-i* option with the input filename that contains the name of the counter(s) to monitor, and save this to